nickreyntjens/raspberrypi_fast_steering_mirror/README.md

 # raspberrypi_fast_steering_mirror

 While commercial fast beam steering solutions exist, there is not a simple cheap solution available to the open source community.
+A raspberry pi can directly drive the servos of the mirror, vastly simplifying tracking a subject with a camera.
 The project is part of the photonic insecticides movement (https://photonicinsecticides.com) which aims to prevent the extinction of insects.

 ## Very cheap version with toy servos (cost = 5 euro)